-Under a high emissions scenario, the number of days with very heavy precipitation (20 mm or more) could double (an increase of about 8 days on average) from 1990 to 2100, increasing the risk of floods.
-Some models indicate increases well outside the range of historical variability, implying even greater risk.
-If emissions decrease rapidly, the increase in risk is much reduced.
+Under both high and low emissions scenarios, the number of days with very heavy precipitation (20 mm or more) remains very low, less than 1 day on average.
+A few models indicate small increases outside the range of historical variability under the high emissions scenario.